nasa/isle/README.md

 ## Configuration

 Search source code for ```config-todo:``` for things you may need to configure.
 **NOTE:** ISLE was modified to be easy to install and configure in a local development environment.
-Additional configuration steps would be needed to run ISLE in a secure production environment such as moving credentials into a separate file and adding that file to .gitignore so the credentials don't go into source control and changing the database credentials.
+Additional configuration steps would be needed to run ISLE in a secure production environment such as changing database credentials and moving them into a separate file and adding that file to .gitignore so the credentials don't go into source control.

 ## Multiple Inventories